LucasJMO/E6Plus/BalanceChanges.md

 Full Attack: 20.5
 AC: 19+ (full plate, +1 dex, maybe shield?)
 Very tanky, slightly more aggressive version of paladin.
 Going to nerf spell selection slightly, will do the same with paladin.
-Change spell selection to 1st - 1,1,2.
-2nd - 1
+Changed spell selection to lower number of available spells, DONE.
-NERF

 Cleric:
 Probably fine, d8 hit dice is fairly beefy, high AC with full plate and a shield.
 Powerful and flexible.
 Honestly could probably get rid of the bonus feat.